felixlopz/hubrise-test-task/content/apps/shopify/en/overview.md

 layout: documentation
 meta:
   title: Shopify Connection to HubRise - Overview
   description: Shopify overview and why you should connect it to HubRise.
-With a connection to HubRise orders are sent to tools you use every day including your EPOS.
+With a connection to HubRise, orders are sent to tools you use every day including your EPOS.
 gallery:
   - 001-2x-backoffice-shopify.png
   - 002-en-2x-shop-sample-1.png